harvinMeemeyer/cathedral/readme.md

 4. Push to your fork and create a pull request

 ## License
-Cathedral is released under the MIT License.
+Cathedral is not currently licensed.
+A license will be chosen once the project reaches a more developed state.

 ## Contact
 For discussions, issues, and feature requests, please open an issue on GitHub or reach out to the developer community.